-As many people know, I have had a mixed relationship with mass email campaigning – my career in the Charity sector capitalised on recruiting, activating and mobilising supporters and yet here I am advocating the death of mass email campaigning – why?
-The rise of technology enabled mass campaigning to happen in a cost effective way.
-Fifteen years on and email is an embedded as a standard communication tool – politics is no exception.
+As many people know, I have had a mixed relationship with mass email campaigning.
+My career in the Charity sector capitalised on recruiting, activating and mobilising supporters and yet here I am advocating the death of mass email campaigning.
+Why?
+The rise of technology-enabled mass campaigning to happen in a cost-effective way.
+Fifteen years on and email is embedded as a standard communication tool, and politics is no exception.

 My research revealed many themes around issue based campaigning and party politics, but the strongest one by far was the discordance between online campaigning, third sector organisations and policy change.
 Simple put the high volume of mass emails tended to to dominate the channels and drown out individual voices and case studies.
 The result of my research was clear: mass on-line campaigns will not solely alter the opinion of decision makers, in much the same way that traditional postcard campaigns did not previously.
 Without a strong campaign strategy behind it, good policy analysis and a few accounts of the lived experience, mass email campaigns were doing more to damage than to change.